gregnk/CCDL-AutoBackup/README.md

-This script script will automatically backup all projects related to CrossCode modding
+This script will automatically backup projects related to CrossCode modding